 Implementing a plan that is based on a clear vision is an act of leadership in itself, and it also inspires leadership in others.
 People are energized by the vision and do their best work when expectations are clear and they feel that they’re being set up for success (Sommers, C., Think like a futurist, 2012).

 Communicating the Vision

-Once solutions are conceived, strategies formulated, and plans developed, consensus and support for the initiative need to be built.
-This calls for creating a vision that can be shared with all stakeholders to guide activities and bring focus to the entire organisation’s efforts.
+Once solutions are conceived, strategies formulated and plans developed, consensus and support for the initiative need to be built.
+This calls for creating a vision that can be shared with all stakeholders to guide activities and bring focus to the entire organization’s efforts.
 Thinking about how to move to action is all about effective communications (Kumar, V., “Mindsets” in 101 design methods, 2013)

 Communicating the vision requires an empathetic frame of mind, one that seeks to understand stakeholders’ values and points of view.
-It needs crafting messages that will inspire a wide number of people in an organisation to work toward a shared goal.
+It needs to craft messages that will inspire a wide number of people in an organization to work toward a shared goal.
 Cultivating foresight is important for anticipating challenges and being able to counter them with reasons for moving forward with initiatives (Kumar, V., “Mindsets” in 101 design methods, 2013).

-To be an effective leader you have meet people at all levels of the organization, reinforce the message, solicit their buy in and gain feedback on their views and concerns.
+To be an effective leader you have to meet people at all levels of the organization, reinforce the message, solicit their buy-in and gain feedback on their views and concerns.
 Here are some tips for setting and communicating vision (Sloane, P., The leader’s guide to lateral thinking skills, 2017):

-- Ensure that everyone understands that standing still in not an option
+- Ensure that everyone understands that standing still is not an option

 - Communicate the need for change